A lamping expedition for rabbits in East Kent proved fruitful for Charlotte Lycett Green, who discovered a local demand for quality game produce

 Follow Simon Whitehead

-Night vision versus the lamp
+night vision versus the lamp

 With nightvision shooting equipment becoming ever more popular, Ian Valentine asks the experts to weigh the latest green-tinted scopes against more traditional plug-in lamps

-Tips for shooting behind the combine
+shooting behind combine harvester

 A: I love shooting behind the combine.
 Unfortunately, I haven’t had the opportunity this year, but after practising this discipline for a number of years, I have picked up a tip or two along the…